-Montana Medicare beneficiaries are among some of the fastest growing senior populations in the nation.
-As baby boomers retire and move out of urban areas in larger numbers, a state like Montana with wide open spaces is very appealing.
-Fortunately there also many great Montana Medicare supplement plans to choose from.
+Montana Medicare beneficiaries are among some of the fastest-growing senior populations in the nation.
+As baby boomers retire and move out of urban areas in larger numbers, a state like Montana with wide-open spaces is very appealing.
+Fortunately, there many great Montana Medicare supplement plans and a few advantage plans to choose from.

 Montana Medicare Supplemental Plans

 People with Medicare in Montana have access to the same standard Medigap plans that beneficiaries in most states do.
 Medicare supplement plans in Montana are private health insurance plans that pay for things that Medicare does not cover, such as deductibles and coinsurance.

 Medicare supplements in Montana work in conjunction with your Original Medicare benefits to ensure you are covered for healthcare services.
 However, Medigap plans only pay after Medicare pays.
 Therefore, if Medicare doesn’t approve a service, then your Medigap plan won’t pay either.